 Most financial institutions are owned by stockholders, who own a part of the institution and intend on making money from their investment.
 A credit union doesn't operate in that manner.
 Rather, each credit union member owns one "share" of the organization.
 The user of credit union services is also an owner and is even entitled to vote on important issues, such as the election of member representatives to serve on the board of directors.

 The first credit union cooperatives started in Germany over a century ago.
 Today, credit unions are found everywhere in the world.
 The credit union movement started in this country in Manchester, New Hampshire.
 There, the St. Mary's Cooperative Credit Association, a church-affiliated credit union, opened its doors in 1909.
-Today, one in every three Americans is a credit union member.

 What is the purpose of a credit union?

 The primary purpose of furthering their goal of service is to encourage members to save money.
 Another purpose is to offer loans to members.
 In fact, credit unions have traditionally made loans to people of ordinary means.
-Credit unions can charge lower rates for loans (as well as pay higher dividends on savings) because they are nonprofit cooperatives.
+Credit unions can charge lower rates for loans (as well as pay higher dividends on savings) because they are non-profit cooperatives.
 Rather than paying profits to stockholders, credit unions return earnings to members in the form of dividends or improved services.

 Yes.
 Your savings accounts are Federally insured to at least $250,000 and backed by the full faith and credit of the United States Government, NCUA, the National Credit Union Administration.